LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_08_solution_develop_a_deployment_pipeline/README.md

         production:
             environment: Production

-1. Use continuous deployment for the Development and Staging environments
+1. Use continuous deployment for the Development and Staging environments.

     If the `development` and `staging` jobs are in the correct order and configured with `needs` as previously mentioned, this requirement should be satisfied.

-1. Protect deployments to the Production environment with a review
+1. Protect deployments to the Production environment with a review.

     1. Select `Settings` -> `Environments` -> `production`.
     1. Select the checkbox next to `Required reviewers`.